Introduction to soils

 Hans Jenny (1899–1992)

-A Swiss soil scientist, Jenny is renowned for his development of the soil formation model known as the "Soil Formation Factors" equation, which emphasizes the role of climate, organisms, parent material, topography, time and man in soil development.
+A Swiss soil scientist, Jenny built upon the foundational work of Dokuchaev and became renowned for his development of the soil formation model known as the "Soil Formation Factors" equation, which emphasises the role of climate, organisms, parent material, topography, time and man in soil development.
 His influential book, "Factors of Soil Formation" (1941), remains a cornerstone in soil science.

 Eugene W. Hilgard (1833–1916)